-The Jaime Arjona Building is currently undergoing planned renovations.
-The scope of work includes installation of air conditioning throughout the building and in the two ground floor auditoria; architectural finishes upgrades, lighting, electrical information technology and plumbing upgrades, window renovations and the installation of a new fire alarm system.
-Construction began in January 2013 and is anticipated to be completed in time for the start of the fall 2013 semester.
+The Jaime Arjona Building underwent renovation last year.
+The scope of work included installation of air conditioning throughout the building and in the two ground floor auditoria; architectural finishes upgrades, lighting, electrical information technology and plumbing upgrades, window renovations and the installation of a new fire alarm system.
+Construction began in January 2013 and was completed in August 2013.